 Scripture: I take joy in doing your will, my God, for your instructions are written on my heart.”
 Psalm 40:8 NLT

-God purposed the place of His Son’s birth to be in Bethlehem: Micah 5:2
+God purposed the place of His Son’s birth to be in a humble place in Bethlehem: Micah 5:2

 Sarah Young’s “Original” Devotional